meeech/nirv/README.md

 First thing: run **`nirv init`**

 This will create **~/.nirvanahq/config.rb**.
 You need to edit that file - change the values for your username and password.
+For now, you have to make your own md5 of you password, and put that in there.
+Sorry :/

 **Add Task**